IBM/Ionic-MFP-App/README.md

 When developing your enterprise mobile app that needs centralized hosting of data, use of cloud-native services such as [Cloudant No-SQL Database](https://www.ibm.com/cloud/cloudant) for storing textual data and [Object Storage service](https://www.ibm.com/cloud/object-storage) for storing image/video/audio data, allows you to quickly go from idea-conception to reality.
 The [Mobile Foundation service](https://www.ibm.com/cloud/mobile-foundation) available from IBM Cloud provides a scalable mobile access gateway for securely accessing those backend services, and it provides other essential mobile backend capabilities such as push notifications, app lifecycle management and app analytics.

-This code pattern gives you step by step instructions for developing an [Ionic/Cordova](http://ionicframework.com/) based hybrid mobile app that securely connects to Cloudant and Object Storage services via IBM MobileFoundation (aka MFP) service.
+This code pattern gives you step by step instructions for developing an [Ionic/Cordova](https://ionicframework.com/) based hybrid mobile app that securely connects to Cloudant and Object Storage services via IBM MobileFoundation (aka MFP) service.

 When you have completed this pattern, you will understand:
-* How to authenticate users (through preemptive login) using MFP security adapater.
+* How to authenticate users (through preemptive login) using MFP security adapter.
 * How to write an MFP adapter that authenticates with Cloud Object Storage service and pass back the Authorization token to the mobile app.
 * Recommended architectural patterns for coding the interaction between mobile app and Cloud Object Storage service.
-* How to use imgcache.js in Ionic app for caching images fetched from Cloud Object Storage service.
+* How to use `imgcache.js` in Ionic app for caching images fetched from Cloud Object Storage service.
 * How to show Google Maps in Ionic app as well as capture user’s geo-location & image from camera.
 * How to upload the captured image from mobile app to Cloud Object Storage service.
 * How to fetch data from Cloudant service to mobile app via MFP adapter as well as post new data to Cloudant.